 Additionally, ensure your pet has identification tags on their harness or collar listing your cell phone number.
 (Home phone is no good when you are on the road, right?)
 You may also consider getting your pet microchipped so you can be quickly reunited if your pet goes missing.
 Don’t forget to register your information in your manufacturer’s database.

-Documentation: Be sure to bring current records on your pet’s vaccinations, medical history, and registration as well as any medication they may be taking.
+Documentation: Before starting your trip, visit your veterinarian for a check up.
+Verify that health and rabies vaccinations are current and discuss treatments for internal and external parasites like fleas and ticks.
+Be sure to bring current records on your pet’s vaccinations, medical history, and registration as well as any medication they may be taking.
 Some campgrounds and parks may require this information before your stay.